Siegallab/PIE/readme.md

     total_timepoint_num)
 ```

-To achieve the same results as using the provided setup file, some options need to be changed when using the default analysis; for example, the sample data can be analyzed as follows:
+To achieve the same results as using the [provided single-phase, brightfield-only experimental setup file](https://github.com/Siegallab/PIE/tree/master/sample_PIE_setup_files/gr_phase_setup.csv), some options need to be changed when using the default analysis; for example, the sample data can be analyzed as follows:

 ```python
 import PIE